 - Coaches can attend development opportunities around the country (from a list of acceptable opportunities) and the ASA East Region will cover the travel costs involved.
 More information coming soon on how to apply and a list on what opportunities will be accepted.

 - Some pool providers offer a discount to swim21 clubs – National Club Survey findings indicate that the average pool hire rates of £18.60 per lane versus average of £15.48 (17% less) for swim21 accredited clubs.
 This provides a saving of some £3000 per annum.

-- County Association Grants/Bursaries – please note that each County is semi-autonomous to the ASA/ Region and therefore have their own incentives for swim21 achievement.
+- County Association Grants/Bursaries – please note that each County is semi-autonomous to Swim England/ Region and therefore have their own incentives for swim21 achievement.

 - Accreditation can help with eligibility towards sports specific funding pots (e.g. County Sports Partnerships/Sport England- Small Grants Fund).

 - Access to a development tool for club improvement, including the production of a Club Development Plan.
 SwimMark is the beginning of a journey to facilitate overall club development and raise standards.